chime-sps/rednoise/README.md

 If this works, go for the full thing...
 `python3 combine_rednoise_medians.py /mnt/beegfs-client/processed/ -o omg_its_the_real_run.h5`
 ...and you can resume it where it left off if it dropped, aside from the directory searching, which does have to run every time.

+## `./scripts/rednoise_dm_behavior.py`
+This program synthesizes a lot of the information contained in the output h5 file of `combine_rednoise_medians.py` with the assumption that you are most interested in behavior as a function of DM.
+Many of the other programs take the output of this program as an input rather than the whole medians file.
+This uses chunking to avoid overwhelming the RAM.

+Example:
+`python3 combine_rednoise_medians.py /path/to/your/h5/file`